YeruchamB/archiver-extension/README.md

    - Navigate to any webpage you want to archive
    - Click the extension icon in your Chrome toolbar
    - Click "Archive URL"
-   - A new tab will immediately open with archive.is and your URL pre-filled
+   - The extension will check the Wayback Machine and open the appropriate page

 ## How It Works

 The extension:
 1. Gets the URL of the currently active tab
-2. When you click "Archive URL", it immediately opens `https://archive.is/submit/?url=<YOUR_URL>` in a new tab
+2. When you click "Archive URL", it checks the Wayback Machine API at `https://archive.org/wayback/available?url=<YOUR_URL>`
-3. Archive.is will then process and archive the webpage
+3. If the URL is already archived, it opens the archived version directly
+4. If the URL is not archived, it displays a message that no archived version was found
-4. The popup closes automatically after opening the new tab
+5. The popup stays open to show the result

 ## Files

 - `manifest.json` - Extension configuration
 - `popup.html` - Extension popup interface
-- `popup.js` - Extension functionality
+- `wayback-archiver.js` - Extension functionality (Wayback Machine integration)
 - `icon16.png`, `icon48.png`, `icon128.png` - Extension icons
 - `README.md` - This file